avarga/tkpath/README.txt

    (-fill & -fillgradient) or a single one (-fill) and decide what to do while parsing the option.

+ o Shall gradients be created with tkpath::gradient create linear|radial ... and its type shall be available through tkpath::gradient type?

  o What shall the precedence of the -style option compared to the individual options be?